 A key question students have about A Levels revolves around how the qualifications are scored and graded.
 Understanding the grading methodology and what achievement thresholds are required for admission to top university programs is critical.
 Here is an overview of how A Level grading works:

-Grading in A Level follows a universal scale from A* to E, with A* being the highest and E as the minimum passing grade.
+Grading in A Level follows a universal scale from A* to E, with A* being the highest and E being the minimum passing grade.
 Percentages required to secure top Bangladesh universities range:

 Best A-Level Subject Combinations

-While choosing subjects aligned to abilities and aspirations is crucial, students should also consider complementary pairings for a well-rounded academic experience.
+While choosing subjects aligned with abilities and aspirations is crucial, students should also consider complementary pairings to achieve a well-rounded academic experience.
 Certain mixtures of sciences, humanities, math, and languages signal competency across diverse disciplines.

 Here are some of the top combined A Level subject suggestions for popular university courses: